drivers-seat/drivers-seat-api/docs/campaigns/surveys/README.md

 ## Adding a Content Section

 A content section presents external content for the page.
-It is very similiar to [creating a Call To Action (Survey Section)](../call_to_action/README.md#identifying-the-content-required).
+It is very similiar to [creating a Call To Action](../call_to_action/README.md#identifying-the-content-required) except that it represents a single/section of the survey.

 ```elixir
 defmodule DriversSeatCoop.Marketing.Campaigns.Examples do